We occasionally recommend products we love and might be paid a share of the sale.

 Although indeed, you should never harvest the plant before it is in its prime time, it is also true that you need to avoid letting it grow for longer than necessary.
 This is a common mistake that many people do.
 If your cannabis plant has entered the stage of flowering, you need to keep a close eye on the same.
 If it has flowered, you can’t expect to let it grow any longer than it already has.

 Many people have a misconception that leaving the marijuana plant long enough to grow results in stronger and more prominent flavors.
 And, while that is true, you also need to keep in mind that letting the plant grow for an unnecessary amount of time will result in an extremely overpowering smell and flavor which you don’t want in your final buds.
+Over-ripe cannabis buds are not good!

 The best way to decide the ideal harvesting time of your buds is by keeping an eye out for the pistil colour.
 Once the pistil starts turning red, you know that it’s time for you to harvest them.
 Some planters wait till the colour changes to dark red before they start harvesting.